 When planning your budget, keep in mind you shouldn’t expect to make mortgage repayments of more than 30% of your gross income (this is mortgage stress zone).
 There is also the need to consider how your household would make repayments if you plan to have kids any time soon.

 Your borrowing power will depend on a few factors, such as your income, expenses, how much interest you pay and the length of the loan.
 If buying a new property for the first time, you may be eligible for a First Home Buyers Grant.

-It is important to save more than what you think you’ll need for a deposit, because you will most likely come across various added upfront costs such as a loan application/establishment fee, stamp duty, inspection fees, legal costs and home and contents insurance.
+It is important to save more than what you think you’ll need for a deposit, because you’ll most likely come across various added upfront costs, such as a loan application/establishment fee, inspection fees, legal costs and home and contents insurance.

 Step 2.
 Find the right home loan for your situation

 If you want to buy a home, you’ll need to find a home loan that offers outstanding value for your particular financial needs.
 At this stage of your house-hunting mission, you can try to make the whole process a lot easier and quicker by applying for pre-approval on your home loan.